"I say we start the American Revolution—a hundred and fifty years ahead of schedule!"1632

-From 1634: The Baltic War, the Globe Theatre was set on fire as a distraction for the escape from the Tower of London, which also got some explosive renovations done to it in the process.
+- From 1634: The Baltic War, the Globe Theatre was set on fire as a distraction for the escape from the Tower of London, which also got some explosive renovations done to it in the process.
 The latter doesn't make Melissa Mailey happy, but on finding out about the fire she goes absolutely ballistic.
-Which makes sense, since she's an English teacher.
+Which makes sense, since she's a history teacher.

 It was universally known by the high school's students that you did not want to arouse the vice-principal's ire before he'd had his dose of three cups of coffee, laden with sugar and cream.
 Not.

 - The Americans are horrorized to learn that coffee is really, really hard to get, with the only source being the Ottoman Empire.
 So, when Don Francisco Nasi (from the Istanbul Abrabanels) arrives, the first thing he does is to open the coffee trade with the city.

 - As William Harvey finds out in the first Ring of Fire short story collectionnote , thanks to this trope, one of the up-timer's top priorities when establishing trade routes is coffee.

 Piazza: We have to conserve [the photocopier's] use these days, but doing the books are no problem.
 Especially after your generous gift of coffee, and telling us where to find the Turkish traders to buy more.

 Harvey: I have never seen grown men weep like that.
 Over a beverage, no less.
 It was most disconcerting.

 - My God, What Have I Done?: Expressed by a Russian doctor when he learns that the dementia suffered by his syphilis patients, including a former czar, was likely caused by his mercury treatments rather than by the disease itself.